Charlene Taitt

 Charlene Olivia Taitt (born 2 September 1984) is a Barbadian cricketer who plays as a right-arm off break bowler and right-handed batter.
 Between 2008 and 2010, she appeared in 16 One Day Internationals and 1 Twenty20 International for the West Indies.
 Taitt played in the 2009 Women's Cricket World Cup, and was a member of the West Indies squad at the 2009 ICC Women's World Twenty20.
-She plays domestic cricket for Barbados.
+She played domestic cricket for Barbados.